VishnupiriyanV/Anzen/anzen-lite/README.md

 # Anzen Lite

-Runs locally, a lite version of Anzen without AI features.
+Extension for VS Code that runs locally, a lite version of Anzen without AI features.
 Install using the VSIX file.

 ## Usage
 1. Install Dependency: